Back to articles

 If your website handles Protected Health Information (PHI), these are the non-negotiable security measures that demand your immediate attention.

-- ✅ Integrity Controls: Implement mechanisms to prevent and detect unauthorized alteration or destruction of ePHI.
+• Integrity controls that detect and prevent unauthorized alteration or destruction of ePHI.

-- ✅ Automatic Logoff: Configure automatic session termination after a period of inactivity (typically 15 minutes for systems accessing ePHI).
+• Automatic logoff after a period of inactivity, typically 15 minutes for systems with ePHI access.

 Implementing HIPAA's Technical Safeguards: A Deep Dive

-The HIPAA Security Rule's Technical Safeguards are the cornerstone of protecting ePHI within your digital ecosystem.
-Here's how to implement them effectively for your website and applications.
+The HIPAA Security Rule's Technical Safeguards are what auditors will actually test against.
+Here's how to implement them on a real website or web application.

 1. Access Control (45 CFR § 164.312(a))